 A couple of smart tips for peace of mind while sailing on a cruise ship for those rare, just-in-case emergencies.

 - Pack and change into sturdy closed-toe rubber-soled shoes.
 They are the best for preventing slips and falls on wet surfaces, a rocking ship, and protecting you from broken glass.

 - Pack a water-proof pouch or waist pack.
-Besides using it on water play cruise excursions to keep your phone or camera dry, you could wear it to keep those plus your jewelry, medications and other small valuables on your person and your hands-free.
-Pack two person if necessary.
+Besides using it on water play cruise excursions to keep your phone or camera dry, you could wear it to keep those plus your jewelry, medications, and other small valuables on your person and your hands-free.
+Pack two per person if necessary.

 - Make sure your ID, any medical information, travel medical insurance, and phone number of next kin are easy to find in your waterproof bag.